Scottish, b. 1967

 (Edo zumi hyaku shoku: Kuniyoshi no neko)

-the series title cartouche in the upper right margin, the print title to the left with the first portion, Kuniyoshi no neko, in the style of Kuniyoshi's signature, and cat grooming itself representing the neko, signed in gold kanji, Bin-ni, with artist's cat-shaped seal that forms the letters Binnie, numbered and signed in pencil on the bottom margin, 36/100, Paul Binnie, ca. June 2004
+the series title cartouche in the upper right margin, the print title to the left with the first portion, Kuniyoshi no neko, in the style of Kuniyoshi's signature, and cat grooming itself representing the neko, signed in gold kanji, Bin-ni, with artist's cat-shaped seal that forms the letters Binnie, signed in pencil on the bottom margin, Paul Binnie, from an edition of 100, ca. June 2004

 dai oban tate-e 6 7/8 by 11 3/8 in., 42.9 by 29 cm